How a Ugandan Taxi Company Could potentially Generate UGX 2,500,000,000 In 24 Months

 B. Major Expenses

-- Vehicle Maintenance & Repairs: Tires, servicing, unexpected repairs
+- Vehicle maintenance and repairs: Tires, servicing, unexpected repairs

 Simplified Profitability Calculation